gitmarek/supercollider-nanoKONTROL2/README.md

 ## Usage within SuperCollider
 First, connect the device by e.g. `MIDIIn.connectAll;`, find the uid of the port the controller is connected to and specify it as a `srcID` argument.
-If nanoKONTROL2 is connected to one of the out ports by i.e.
+If nanoKONTROL2 is connected to one of the out ports by e.g.
 `MIDIOut.connect(outport, device)`, where `device` is its position in the `MIDIClient.destinations` list, then you can specify the outport number as well in order to enable LED functionality.
 The class will try to put nanoKONTROL2